davidwparker/davidwparker.github.io/_posts/2012-10-05-book-being-geek.md

 Read: July 2012
 Rating: 8.0/10

-"Being Geek":http://www.amazon.com/dp/0596155409?tag=parker08-20 is a collection of essays written by Michael 'Rands in Repose' Lopp to help software developer's with their careers.
+[Being Geek](http://www.amazon.com/dp/0596155409?tag=parker08-20) is a collection of essays written by Michael 'Rands in Repose' Lopp to help software developer's with their careers.
 The topics are extremely varied, from office politics, to games, to, well, everything.
 If you already read Rands' blog, a lot of it may be repeated... if you don't, then you'll discover a lot of interesting things in his book.

-h2(header).
-Quotes / My Notes
+## Quotes / My Notes

 "What am I doing?
 What do I do?
 What matters to me?
 What do I care about?"